plone/training/solr/solr-alternatives.rst

 including one in a folder "/annual-reports/2015".
 If a search is performed for 'pdf' within the path '/annual-reports/2015':

-1. First solr finds all documents matching 'pdf', and ranks them.
+1. First Solr finds all documents matching 'pdf', and ranks them.
 2. Next it returns the top 500 results to Plone.
 3. Next Plone filters those results by path.
 There is a good chance that our target document was not included in the 500 that solr returned,